Mud Island, Memphis: History

-Mud Island had been formed by a buildup of silt, gravel, and sand by 1899.
+Mud Island was formed by a buildup of silt, gravel, and sand by 1899.
 It was originally referred to as City Island until the 1950s.
 Mud Island became the location of the Memphis Downtown Airport in 1959 and was used primarily by wealthy businessmen to access Downtown Memphis.
 In 1960, the Wolf River Levee was used to divert the flow of the Wolf River.
 The airport was shut down in 1970 due to the construction of the Hernando de Soto Bridge.
-In 1976, the architect responsible for the Memphis International Airport and Memphis College of Art came up with a project to turn 50 acre of property owned by the city into a destination designed to attract locals and tourists alike.
+In 1976, Roy Harrover, the architect responsible for the Memphis International Airport and Memphis College of Art, came up with a project to turn 50 acre of property owned by the city into a destination designed to attract locals and tourists alike.
 The proposed name for the park was Volunteer Park, but it was later named Mud Island Park when it was opened on July 4, 1982.

 The park has been run Riverfront Development Corporation (RDC) since 2000.

 Attractions

 Mud Island River Park

 Mud Island River Park, opened in 1982, is on the south end of the peninsula.
-It includes bike trails, paddleboats, and kayaks, and a hydraulic scale model of the lower Mississippi River from Cairo, Illinois to New Orleans.
-The model is called the Riverwalk.
-The replica is carved out of cement to provide a scale model of the Mississippi River.
-The model is 2,000 ft long and includes plaques with details about the river's history throughout.
+It includes bike trails, paddleboats, and kayaks, and the Riverwalk, a hydraulic scale model of the lower Mississippi River from Cairo, Illinois to New Orleans.The cement model is 2,000 ft long and includes plaques with details about the river's history throughout.

 The Mississippi River Museum was on Mud Island from 1982 to 2019.
 It included 18 galleries and exhibits and presented the history of the lower Mississippi River Valley over the span of the last 10,000 years.
 The museum also displayed over 5,000 artifacts.

 The Mud Island Amphitheater is a concrete outdoor amphitheater that seats up to 5,000 people.
 The structure has been used for concerts and shows since it was built in 1982 but has gone unused since 2018.
 The city of Memphis is putting $4 million towards renovations on the amphitheater so it can be used as a concert venue again.
 Artists that have performed there include Bob Dylan, Journey, Eric Clapton, and Peter Frampton.